 Superior Oil was acquired by Mobil in 1984 which led to the divestment of the CSEL mineral properties and the claims holding the largest lithium pegmatites were transferred to Erex International Ltd. ("Erex"), a private company acquired by the Target.
-In 1985, Erex entered into an option agreement with Equinox acquired by Hecla Mining Company and the YPP lithium deposits reverted to Erex.
+In 1985, Erex entered into an option agreement with Equinox Resources Ltd. who collected bulk samples in 1987 for initial metallurgical testing.
+The results from initial metallurgical testing were positive and Equinox recommended a full feasibility study.
+Equinox was later acquired by Hecla Mining Company and the YPP lithium deposits reverted to Erex.
 Since 1987, very little exploration work completed on any of the pegmatites.